This article will help you:

 Next, set the rollout percentage for this experiment.
 This is the percentage of the users included in the experiment’s user segments who will participate in the experiment.
-Choose one of the preset values, or manually enter your desired value.

 After that, you’ll need to tell Amplitude Experiment how to distribute your variants.
 This will determine how many users who’ve been exposed to the experiment will see each variant.
-The weights are relative values: for example, if you give variant A a weight of 1 and variant B a weight of 4, then four times as many users will see variant B than variant A. (Bucketing is based on the bucketing key you select.)

 Note that Amplitude Experiment evaluates for users included in rule-based user segments before those not covered by a user segment.
 However, it evaluates for any individual user or device IDs prior to both.
 For more information, see this article in the Amplitude Developer Center.